Glacier Institute's Blog

 In 2011, Jake Bramante became the first person to hike all 734 miles of trail in Glacier National Park in one summer.
 He documented his experience starting with McDonald Creek trail on his blog, Hike 734.
 After receiving questions about the best way to experience Glacier National Park, Bramante published a driving guide for the Going-to-the-Sun Road in 2013.
-In 2014, he published his Day Hikes of Glacier National Park Guide.
+In 2014, he published his Day Hikes of Glacier National Park Guided tours.
 Since his experience with Glacier National Park, Bramante has helped visitors navigate other national parks, completing day hikes guides for Zion and Yellowstone National Parks.
 Bramante continues to blog about his adventures by sharing videos and photos in Glacier, Yellowstone, and wherever else his shoes hit the trail.

 Highline Trail – 11.4mi / 18.4km

 Logan Pass is the crown jewel of the Going-to-the-Sun Road, which is where the Highline Trail begins.
 You will traverse a little shelf on the cliff that has been carved for the road, with a cable to grab hold of if needed.
 From there, you will head across the alpine meadows with short stints into trees.
 You will also go past streams, creeks, avalanche chutes, wildflowers, animals, and more – the best that Glacier has to offer.
 The views across the Logan and McDonald Creek valleys below and the stunning summits of the Livingston Range are truly breathtaking.